sunju/sunju.github.io/teach/TMML-Fall-2021/index.md

 #### Registration

 **What this course is NOT about**: [Introduction to deep learning](https://sunju.org/teach/DL-Fall-2020/), or classic machine learning topics covered in [CSCI5525](https://sunju.org/teach/ML-Spring-2021/).
+These courses are part of the prerequisites (see below).

 **Instructor consent only**.
-This is PhD-level special topics course in theoretical understanding of deep learning, and targets PhD students with research focus/interest in the foundations of modern machine learning and data science.
-Both course **and** research experience in advanced machine learning (CSCI5525 or equivalent) and deep learning (CSCI5980: Think Deep Learning or equivalent) are expected, and maturity in linear algebra, multivariate calculus, probability, and numerical optimization is assumed. **To get a permission number, please email the instructor and describe how your course and research experience has prepared you for this course**.
+This is PhD-level special topics course in theoretical/mathematical understanding of deep learning, and targets PhD students with research focus/interest in the foundations of modern machine learning and data science.
+This course is math-heavy and research-oriented: both course **and** research experience in advanced machine learning ([CSCI5525 or equivalent](https://sunju.org/teach/ML-Spring-2021/)) and deep learning ([CSCI5980: Think Deep Learning or equivalent](https://sunju.org/teach/ML-Spring-2021/)) are expected, and maturity in linear algebra, multivariate calculus, probability, and numerical optimization is assumed. **To get a permission number, please email the instructor and describe how your course and research experience has prepared you for this course**.

 #### Course info